NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Calaca's Showstopper.md

 * * *

 You've spent many an evening learning songs and tales featuring calacas, death's wandering minstrels.
 You dramatically unleash a stunning blast of sound by smashing an instrument you hold or belting out a discordant note.
-This has the effects of [[Synaptic Pulse|Synaptic Pulse]], but the effect is auditory rather than mental.
+This has the effects of [[Spells/Synaptic Pulse|Synaptic Pulse]], but the effect is auditory rather than mental.
 The DC is either your class or spell DC, whichever is higher.

-*Source: Pathfinder Lost Omens: Ancestry Guide*
+*Source: Pathfinder Lost Omens Ancestry Guide*
 *OGL*